Anawalt Logo

 • Medium size fruit with good flavor

-• Upright growing tree with erect branches
+• Upright-growing tree with erect branches

 Tangelo

-• Cross between an orange and tangerine
+• Cross between an orange and a tangerine

 • Slightly larger than the tangerine